dougeby/IntuneDocs/intune/compliance-policy-create-mac-os.md

 ## Assign user groups

 To assign a compliance policy to users, choose a policy that you have configured.
-Existing policies can be found in the **Compliance policies** blade.
+Existing policies can be found in the **Device compliance - Policies** pane.

 1. Choose the device compliance policy you want to assign to users and choose **Assignments**.
-This opens the blade where you can select **Azure Active Directory security groups** and assign them to the policy.
+This opens the pane where you can select **Azure Active Directory security groups** and assign them to the policy.

-2. Choose **Select groups** to open the blade that displays the Azure AD security groups.
+2. Choose **Selected groups** to open the pane that displays the Azure AD security groups.

-3. Choose **Select** then **Save** to assign the device compliance policy to Azure AD security groups.
+3. Choose **Save** to assign the device compliance policy to Azure AD security groups.

-4. Once you're done assigning the device compliance policy to your groups, you can close the **Assignments** blade.
+4. Once you're done assigning the device compliance policy to your groups, you can close the **Assignments** pane.

 	> [!TIP]
 	> By default, devices check for compliance every 8 hours but users can force this process through the Intune company portal app.